 Kathryn is a senior editor and writer with HowStuffWorks.
 She has written on a variety of topics, ranging from Oprah to squirrels to the winter solstice.
 She has also worked as a magazine editor, a radio reporter and an editorial supervisor at PR Newswire.
-She holds a Communications degree from Cornell University.
+She holds a Communications degree from Cornell University and was born in Jamaica.

 The autumnal equinox is the day Earth is perfectly angled to the sun, so the day and night are of equal length.
 Well, almost.